gokulnpc/Calories-Burnt-Prediction/README.md

-# Medical Insurance Cost Prediction
+# Calories Burnt Prediction

-This web app is created to predict the medical insurance cost based on the user inputs such as age, sex, BMI, children, smoker and region.
-The model used in this web app is a Random Forest Regressor model.
-The model is trained on the Medical Insurance dataset from Kaggle.
-The dataset contains 1338 rows and 7 columns.
-The model is trained to predict the medical insurance cost based on the user inputs.
-The model is deployed using Streamlit web app.
+This web app is created to predict the calories burnt based on the user inputs such as gender, age, height, weight, duration, heart rate, and body temperature.

+The model used in this web app is a Random Forest Regressor model trained on the dataset with 15000 samples.

+The dataset used in this web app is collected from the Kaggle dataset: [Dataset](https://www.kaggle.com/datasets/fmendes/fmendesdat263xdemos).

 <img width="960" alt="image" src="https://github.com/gokulnpc/Medical-Insurance-Cost-Prediction/assets/105941681/fc211be4-687c-4063-b794-eecf7c9ac861">